Rockets kill 2 Israelis; 28 die in Gaza as Israel hits Hamas - WTMJ

 After those deaths, Israeli Prime Minister Benjamin Netanyahu said officials decided to “increase both the strength and rate of the strikes” against militant groups Hamas and Islamic Jihad in the Gaza Strip.

-Egypt was trying to broker a cease-fire, but the cycle of violence was gaining momentum.
-Even before the two Israeli deaths, the Israeli military said it was sending troop reinforcements to the Gaza border and the defense minister ordered the mobilization of 5,000 reserve soldiers.
+Egyptian officials said they were trying to broker a cease-fire, but the cycle of violence was gaining momentum.
+Even before the two Israeli deaths, the Israeli military said it was sending troop reinforcements to the Gaza border, and the defense minister ordered the mobilization of 5,000 reserve soldiers.

 Lt.
 Col. Jonathan Conricus, a military spokesman, told reporters that Israel was beefing up defensive forces on the border to prevent possible infiltrations and increasing its offensive forces as well, primarily in the air.